isc-projects/kea/doc/guide/classify.rst

 assigned to members of this class.

-The option definition is for DHCPv4 option 43
-(`??? <#dhcp4-vendor-opts>`__ and DHCPv4 private options
+The option definition is for DHCPv4 option 43 (:ref:`dhcp4-vendor-opts` and DHCPv4 private options
-(`??? <#dhcp4-private-opts>`__).
+(:ref:`dhcp4-private-opts`).

-Usually the test expression is evaluated before subnet selection but in some cases it is useful to evaluate it later when the subnet, shared-network or pools are known but output option processing not yet done.
-The only-if-required flag, false by default, allows to perform the evaluation of the test expression only when it was required, i.e. in a require-client-classes list of the selected subnet, shared-network or pool.
+Usually the test expression is evaluated before subnet selection, but in some cases it is useful to evaluate it later when the subnet, shared network, or pools are known but output option processing has not yet been done.
+The only-if-required flag, false by default, allows the evaluation of the test expression only when it is required, i.e. in a require-client-classes list of the selected subnet, shared network, or pool.

-The require-client-classes list which is valid for shared-network, subnet and pool scope specifies the classes which are evaluated in the second pass before output option processing.
-The list is built in the reversed precedence order of option data, i.e. an option data in a subnet takes precedence on one in a shared-network but required class in a subnet is added after one in a shared-network.
-The mechanism is related to the only-if-required flag but it is not mandatory that the flag was set to true.
+The require-client-classes list which is valid for shared-network, subnet, and pool scope specifies the classes which are evaluated in the second pass before output option processing.
+The list is built in the reversed precedence order of option data, i.e. an option data item in a subnet takes precedence over one in a shared network, but required class in a subnet is added after one in a shared network.
+The mechanism is related to the only-if-required flag but it is not mandatory that the flag be set to true.

-In the following example the class named "Client_foo" is defined.
+In the following example, the class named "Client_foo" is defined.
 It is comprised of all clients whose client ids (option 61) start with the string "foo".
 Members of this class will be given 192.0.2.1 and 192.0.2.2 as their domain name servers.